-The earliest photograph of Edward James Jordan (Ted to everybody) was taken in 1931 and shows him sitting on his father’s knee.
+The earliest photograph of Edward James Jordan (Ted to everybody who knew him) was taken in 1931 and shows him sitting on his father’s knee.
 Ted is wearing headphones and adjusting a crystal radio set, one of the earliest types of receiver.
 With his mother coming from a musical family and his father a skilled amateur radio builder, Ted was genetically predisposed for his future career.

 After college, Ted joined GEC as an assistant in the radio laboratories.
 His first hi-fi experience was hearing a full concert orchestra played through an array of GEC 8 metal-coned loudspeakers recently developed by Head of Research, Hugh Brittain.
 This was the closest approach to live concert sound he had heard.
 Ted acquired a pair of these drivers and designed a double transmission line enclosure.
 This was the subject of Ted’s first article commissioned by The Journal of The British Sound Recording Association in 1951.

 In 1952 Ted joined Goodmans Industries, which at the time had one of the most advanced electro-acoustic laboratories in Europe.
 Here, he studied every known form of loudspeaker loading and developed new ideas and commenced his seminal studies of cone behaviour.
-This work resulted the Goodmans Axiette, an 8 inch driver which was the first of the single cone, truly full-range drivers.
-Ted subsequently redesigned the entire range of Goodmans drive units and a prototype electrostatic, exhibited at the London Hi-Fi Show in 1956.
+This work resulted in the Goodmans Axiette, a 200 mm driver which was the first of the single cone, truly full-range drivers.
+Ted subsequently redesigned the entire range of Goodmans drive units and a prototype electrostatic loudspeaker, which exhibited at the London Hi-Fi Show in 1956.

-Ted remained with J-W for several years, developing the famous Jordan-Watts module (see separate page).
+Ted remained with Jordan-Watts for several years, developing the famous Jordan-Watts module (see separate page).
 He left to start his own consultancy, working on a diverse range of projects.
 One collaboration was with John Wright (later of IMF Loudspeakers) of the Audio & Design company, to develop a full-range titanium cone drive unit, which later went on to be marketed by QED and Keith Monks.